Thatching in Glamorgan

 Close by, on the east bank of the River Ogmore, near the castle, lies the cottage below; coated in water reed.

 Capital Thatch.., A lock keepers cottage, next to the castle, in Cardiff city centre.
 This image from around 1920, appears to show some long straw thatching.
 But on very close inspection a butt up ridge can be detected, pointing to work in combed wheat reed.
-The line of long straw fashion liggers, around the eaves, seems to have been a local working practice, also seen in the above photo of St Fagan’s…
+As already noted, the line of long straw fashion liggers, around the eaves, seems to have been a local working practice…

 St Athan… A village still with some thatch.
 The 1930’s image shows more, but the tiny cottage on the right is still going strong.
 Dating from around 1800, the cottage has timber gabled ends; a rare thatching feature, in this area.